marcotoronto/rdm-test/content/05-1_Basic_Deposit.md

 <p style="margin-bottom:25px; margin-left:30px">
 <img src="figures/dataset_file_upload.png" width="500"/></p>

-<b>Max file size: 3Gb</b>.
+<b>Max file size: 5Gb</b>.
 If your files are too large, try putting them into a Zip file(s), or contact `research.data@ubc.ca` for help.

 By default, the software will unzip your directory upon upload.
-If you want to preserve directory structure, you can <b>double-zip</b> that directory before uploading.
+If you want to preserve the directory structure, you can <b>double-zip</b> that directory before uploading.
 {: .note }

 <b>Describe the files</b>: Title, Description, Tags.
 Remember that people can’t use your data if they don’t know what it is!